That New Study On Kids That Vape Becoming Smokers Rebuffed!

 Or how about the recent study by Dr William E Stephens from the University of St Andrews in Scotland who found that vaping and e-cigs were a staggering 57,000 times less likely to give you cancer?

 Or – and as we’re talking about the young folk here – a UK study backed by PHE and packed with renowned medical experts – that categorically concluded Vaping is NOT a Gateway to Kids Becoming Smokers.
+We will talk more about that below.

 The Number Of Kids That Try Smoking Is Falling Dramatically